TUdby/RSA-Educational/README.md

 See that the prime factors of 12 are 3, 2, and 2.
 But two shows up twice so we can write two to the power of 2.
 The unique prime factors are 3 and 2, and two shows up multiple times as is shown by its exponent.
-This final form can be generalized to the prime factorization of any number, and an be written as
+This final form can be generalized to the prime factorization of any number, and can be written as

 <p align="center">
  <img src="imgs/4.
 EulersTotient/PrimeFactorizationGeneral.png">
 </p>

-Where each p is a unique prime factor and each a is the amount the respective prime factor shows up.
-Using this definition of the prime factorization of a natural number, the general form of the phi function is as follows (m is used to mean the amount of unique prime factors).
+where each _p_ is a unique prime factor and each _a_ is the amount the respective prime factor shows up.
+Using this definition of the prime factorization of a natural number, the general form of the phi function is as follows (m is used to mean the amount of unique prime factors, the same m used in the prime factorization above).

 <p align="center">
  <img src="imgs/4.
 EulersTotient/PhiFunction.png">
 </p>

-Where this formula comes from is beyond our scope here.
-The reason I bring it up here is so that we can derive the specific forms for semiprimes and for primes.
+Where this formula comes from is beyond our scope here (there are good videos on it on youtube).
+But let's use it to derive the specific forms for semiprimes and for primes.
 Here is for semiprimes:

 <p align="center">
  <img src="imgs/4.
 EulersTotient/DerivingSemiPrime.png">